AckerlyXu/heima/articles/hdinsight/hdinsight-use-oozie-linux-mac.md

     ------------------------------------------------------------------------------------------------------------------------------------
     ```

     This job has a status of `PREP`.
-This indicates that it was submitted, but has not been started yet.
+This status indicates that the job was created, but not started.

 5. Use the following command to start the job: